FREQUENTLY ASKED QUESTIONS

 Cost sharing that appears on the effort statement can only be changed or added through the HR payroll system.
-The original payroll transactions and Historical Salary Adjustments (HSAs) are the only means for ECRT to load information into an effort statement and calculate the percentage of cost share onto a project and the percentage from a program.
+The original payroll transactions and Retroactive Distributions (Retros) are the only means for ECRT to load information into an effort statement and calculate the percentage of cost share onto a project and the percentage from a program.
 Salary distributions should be reviewed regularly and changed to reflect future distributions of effort.
-HSAs will be required to make changes to payroll and cost sharing distributions that have already occurred.
+Retros will be required to make changes to payroll and cost sharing distributions that have already occurred.
 Costs that are moved onto a sponsored project more than 60 days after the original charge was incurred are considered late cost transfers and require approval by a Certified Approver. .

 - How should uncommitted cost sharing be certified?

 Uncommitted cost sharing does not need to be certified.
 Only committed cost sharing requires certification.
 Please note that any salary paid in excess of the NIH salary cap is considered committed cost sharing which must be certified.

 Questions about Special Payroll Circumstances and Certifying Effort

 - How are 9 over 12 appointments handled?

 Currently, the ECRT system does not handle effort certification for faculty with 9-month appointment terms when 9-month pay is spread over 12 months (9 over 12 appointments).
 Certification must be processed as a manual statement and attached to the electronic effort statement.
 Please see the ECRT job aide for 9 over 12 appointments.